Family and Participant Information

 If you are an adult actor who is cast in a MAINSTAGE production, you are required to provide volunteer support or enlist volunteer support on your own behalf.
 We value the involvement of adult actors and find ways to help them fulfill the commitment.

 A MANDATORY GENERAL MEETING is held at the 1st rehearsal.
 Parents learn about the production schedule, and costume and set construction/painting plans.
 Parents will regularly receive timely updates outlining the production goals, deadlines, and progress.
-Family, friends, and other interested volunteers are welcome to work on the show alongside the parents while under the guidance of the costume and set designers.
+The Storybook production schedule includes a 10-15 minute weekly mandatory parent/guardian meeting to promote timely communication.
+Family, friends, and other interested volunteers are welcome to work on the show alongside or in place of parents while under the guidance of the costume and set designers.

-1. Why does TYA require family participation while other local theater organizations do not?
+1. Why does TYA require family participation?
 TYA is a parent-based, family community theater, meaning our volunteer workforce is primarily the families of the youth.
 Each year up to 500 volunteers donate nearly 5,000 invaluable hours on productions and fundraising events.
 We pride ourselves on being a family organization where mom, dad, siblings, grandparents, etc. build skills, make friends, and have fun while "doing theater."

 2. May I enlist other people to help fulfill the family participation requirement?
 Yes!
 Family = Mom, dad, grandma, grandpa, aunts, uncles, cousins, siblings, and friends are welcome to help fulfill the requirement.
 All will work on the show while under the guidance of the Technical Director and Lighting and Costume Designers.
-Though children are welcome, our projects are best suited for youngsters eight and up.
-Children younger than 11 years must be accompanied by an adult.
-We will work to accommodate you if you must bring a younger child.
-Please notify us ahead of time.
+Though children are welcome, our projects are best suited for youngsters ten and up.
+Children younger than 13 years must be accompanied by an adult.

 3. What can I expect when I (we) volunteer?
 Plan to wear your work clothes and work shoes.
 Areas are set up onsite so that the crew can work while the actors are in rehearsal.
 Tasks are broken down into steps from simple to complex skills for kids, teens, and adults.
 The production schedule is based on priorities.
 Initially, all assist in set, props, and costume construction.
 Eventually, all participate on the hospitality team which includes ushering, concessions, merchandise sales, and onsite meals.
 During performances, parents assist on run crews and hair and makeup.
 Plan to meet new friends, build skills, and have fun!